Pushparajkvp/course-notes/DataStructures/dataStructures.md

 ## Fenwick Tree (Binary Indexed Tree)

+1. In a prefix array the updates will take more time, this is where fenwick tree comes into action.
 1. A fenwick tree is a data structure that supports sum range queries as well as setting values in a static array and getting the value of the prefix sum up index efficiently.
 1. ![Fenwick tree complexity](Images/fenwickTreeComplexity.jpg)
 1. We can't add or remove elements